ktorio/ktor-samples/reverse-proxy/README.md

 # Reverse Proxy Application

-This sample shows how to write reverse proxy application.
+This sample shows how to write a reverse proxy application.

 ## Running